Drone29/cpp-argparser/readme.md

 #### Mandatory arguments

-All `mandatory` arguments must be set by user, otherwise an error is generated
+All `mandatory` arguments must be set by the caller, otherwise an error is generated

 Mandatory argument should have `at least one mandatory parameter`, i.e. they `cannot be implicit`